Around 1 in 5 people diagnosed with cancer in the UK take part in a clinical trial.

-A trial comparing chemotherapy and bevacizumab with chemotherapy alone for cancer of the stomach, oesophagus or the junction of the stomach and oesophagus, and a feasibility study looking at lapatinib for HER2 positive cancer (ST03)
+A trial comparing chemotherapy and bevacizumab with chemotherapy alone and a feasibility study looking at lapatinib for HER2 positive cancer (ST03)

 More about this trial

 The standard treatment of chemotherapy and surgery for stomach cancer can lower the risk of the cancer coming back.

 In the main part of the trial, the trial team compared having chemotherapy on its own with having chemotherapy and bevacizumab.
 Everyone had either:

 - chemotherapy on its own before and after their surgery or

 - chemotherapy and bevacizumab before and after their surgery